Asthma

 What is Asthma?

-Asthma is a long term chronic lung condition that usually affects people from childhood but can also develop later in life.
+Asthma is a long-term chronic lung condition caused by inflammation in the airways.
+It usually affects people from childhood but can also develop later in life.
 It affects the lung airways that carry the air in and out.
-In the UK, around 5 million people have asthma symptoms.
-Asthma sufferers include 1 in every 11 children and 1 in every 12 adults.

 How effective is the Asthma treatment?